The 21 Point Checklist for Launching and Marketing your Website in 2019

-You don’t need a website launch plan to build a successful website but without one, you will miss numerous opportunities to promote your products or services to many potential consumers.
+You don’t need a website launch plan to build a successful website.
+However, without a website you will miss numerous opportunities to promote your products or services to tons of potential consumers.

 When you first start publishing your first written pieces of content you want as many people to be informed about those posts as possible.

-Refurbishing old pieces of content can be done at a later time but what’s important is that you get the word out.
+Refurbishing old content can be done later.
+What’s important is that you get the word out.

 Step 2: Identify your audience